cran/featureflag/README.md

 ### Simple example

-The `featureflag` package currently supports one type of feature flags: bool feature flags (simple on and off flags):
+The `featureflag` package currently supports the following types of feature flags:

+- bool feature flags - simple on and off flags
+- percentage feature flags - flags that are randomly enabled/disabled based on the configured percentage
+- time period feature flags - flags that are enabled during a specified time period e.g. from 2020-01-01 10:00:00 until 2020-02-01 10:00:00

 ``` r
 library(featureflag)